 This track was the first single from the aforementioned Signs to God, of which only 1000 copies were produced, making it long out of print.
-There was originally plans to release four singles from the album in honour of every band member, but for unknown reasons this never happened.
+There were original plans to release four singles from the album in honor of every band member, but for unknown reasons, this never happened.
 With this track, you can definitely see the influence that they had on bands such as Blur as this track does sound like a crazy version of Blur.

 # 7 – Susannah’s Still Alive

 Up next is a cover by the band originally by The Kinks which appeared on the Kinks tribute album Shangri-La: A Tribute to the Kinks, as well as being released as a single on its own.
 It is the only cover song that the band has ever done.
 As expected, it is far from a straightforward cover of the original, instead sounding much louder and more chaotic.
 Arguably, it is better than the original in the sense that it is a generally more unique piece of music.

 Here we have the band’s third single taken from the album A Little Man and a House and the Whole World Window.
 This release was actually the third time that the track had been recorded.
 Two previous versions appeared on both of the band’s previous two albums Toy Word and The Seaside.
 It is a very notable track in the group’s discography as it is their only track to achieve any chart success, where it peaked in the Uk at number eighty.

 # 5 – There’s Too Many Irons in the Fire

 This is the band’s second single released in 1987.
 A classic early track from the Cardiacs, it is a crazy mix of progressive rock and post-punk, sounding almost like Wire crossed with King Crimson.
 The single release has since been deleted and is thus now unavailable on its own.
 However, along with the other two tracks on the release, it was re-released on the 1991 compilation album Songs for Ships and Irons.

 # 4 – To Go Off and Things